-Indiana Dunes State Park is a stunning and uniquely beautiful park that is sure to be one of the most memorable trips in your RV travel log.
-Located at the southern tip of Lake Michigan, the 1,530-acre park includes three miles of beautiful and spacious lakeshore.
+Indiana Dunes State Park is a stunning and uniquely beautiful park that is sure to be one of the most memorable trips in your RV log.
+Located at the southern tip of Lake Michigan, this 1,530-acre park includes three miles of beautiful and spacious lakeshore.
 Prairies, black oak forest, and wooded wetlands converge in this special corner of Indiana.
 An ecological wonder, the dunes of the lakeshore are great for both relaxation and education.
 Sunbathing on the quiet beach or trekking over massive dunes, you may find it hard to believe that you're less than an hour's drive from downtown Chicago.
-But, if you keep an eye out, you may see Chicago's distinctive skyline across Lake Michigan on a clear day.
+But, if you keep an eye out, you may see Chicago's distinctive skyline across Lake Michigan on a clear day!

-The iconic Beach Pavilion was built by the Civilian Conservation Corps in the 1930s and greets visitors to this sunny and popular beach spot.
-Whether you’re swimming or hiking the dunes, the gorgeous lake views are sure to be a highlight of your RV trip.
+The iconic Beach Pavilion was built by the Civilian Conservation Corps in the 1930s, and it greets visitors to this sunny and popular beach spot.
+Whether you’re swimming, hiking, birding, or just soaking up the sun, the gorgeous lake views are sure to be a highlight of your RV trip.
 Miles of trails conveniently loop around the park, providing an easy way for hikers of all levels to explore the forests, hills, and marshlands.
 If you're looking for a challenge, don’t miss Mount Tom.
 Standing at 192 feet above lake-level, it's the highest dune in the park and offers a magnificent panorama of the lake.

 Plenty of parking is available for your RV in the lots at the Dunes State Park.
 There is a fee for entrance and parking.
 There are large parking areas near the Pavilion and Beach House, the Bird Observation Platform, and Gatehouse near the picnic tables.
 Parking may be more challenging on weekends during the peak season due to the popularity of the beach.